Hear the Pitch

 - In 2018, 50 farmers used SFC to grow rice in what had been a wheat field for 20 years.
 Farmers originally grew rice there, but when water was scarce, they were forced to grow wheat, and their incomes were cut in half.
 SFC brought rice farming back to these farmers.

-Green & Seed currently partners with various public sector organizations for pilot testing, such as:
+Green and Seed currently partners with various public and private sector organizations for pilot testing, such as:

 - Korea Rural Economic Institute for the development and dissemination of climate-smart agriculture strategies